KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/lab_notes/Sediment_Dry_Mass_+AFDM_30 May2014.md

    4		4	     27.4867		       39.0056				30.0275
    5		5	     30.3799		       42.0787				32.9646

-*Data was collected on 3 June 2014
+*Dry sediment was ashed on 3 June 2014

 Ash notes:
 	-Date: 3 June 2014